jjshao-ms/azure-docs-sdk-dotnet/api/overview/azure/preview/ai.projects-readme.md

 ---
 title: Azure AI Projects client library for .NET
-keywords: Azure, dotnet, SDK, API, Azure.AI.Projects, ai ms.date: 08/20/2025
+keywords: Azure, dotnet, SDK, API, Azure.AI.Projects, ai ms.date: 11/14/2025
 ms.topic: reference
 ms.devlang: dotnet
 ms.service: ai
 ---
-# Azure AI Projects client library for .NET - version 1.0.0-beta.11
+# Azure AI Projects client library for .NET - version 1.2.0-beta.1

-The AI Projects client library (in preview) is part of the Azure AI Foundry SDK and provides easy access to resources in your Azure AI Foundry Project.
+The AI Projects client library is part of the Azure AI Foundry SDK and provides easy access to resources in your Azure AI Foundry Project.
 Use it to:

-* **Create and run Agents** using the `GetPersistentAgentsClient` method on the client.
+* **Create and run Classic Agents** using the `GetPersistentAgentsClient` method on the client.
-* **Get an AzureOpenAI client** using the `GetAzureOpenAIChatClient` method on the client.
+* **Create Agents** using `Agents` property.
 * **Enumerate AI Models** deployed to your Foundry Project using the `Deployments` operations.
 * **Enumerate connected Azure resources** in your Foundry project using the `Connections` operations.
 * **Upload documents and create Datasets** to reference them using the `Datasets` operations.
 * **Create and enumerate Search Indexes** using the `Indexes` operations.
-* **Get an Azure AI Inference client** for chat completions, text or image embeddings using the `Inference` extensions.

-> **Note:** There have been significant updates with the release of version 1.0.0-beta.9, including breaking changes.
-Please see new code snippets below and the samples folder.
-Agents are now implemented in a separate package `Azure.AI.Agents.Persistent`, which will get installed automatically when you install `Azure.AI.Projects`.
-You can continue using "agents" operations on the `AIProjectsClient` to create, run and delete agents, as before.
-See [full set of Agents samples](https://github.com/Azure/azure-sdk-for-net/tree/Azure.AI.Projects_1.0.0-beta.11/sdk/ai/Azure.AI.Agents.Persistent/samples) in their new location.
-Also see the [change log for the 1.0.0-beta.9 release](https://github.com/Azure/azure-sdk-for-net/blob/Azure.AI.Projects_1.0.0-beta.11/sdk/ai/Azure.AI.Projects/CHANGELOG.md).
+The client library uses version `v1` of the AI Foundry [data plane REST APIs](https://aka.ms/azsdk/azure-ai-projects/ga-rest-api-reference).

 [Product documentation][product_doc]
 | [Samples][samples]